61st Sheriff of Oneida County

 Since 2011, Sheriff Maciol has implemented many cost saving and efficient practices.
 Sheriff Maciol saved over 3 million dollars in tax payers’ money in his first year in office.
 The Sheriff has attended training and conferences throughout New York State through the New York State Sheriff’s Association and nationally through the Center for Missing and Exploited Children.
 Sheriff Maciol is a 2014 graduate of the 106th session of the National Sheriff's Institute "Executive Level Management Training" held in Aurora, Colorado.

-In 2016, Governor Cuomo appointed Sheriff Maciol to the NYS Law Enforcement Accreditation Council.
+In 2016, the Governor appointed Sheriff Maciol to the NYS Law Enforcement Accreditation Council.

-Sheriff Maciol returned the Sheriff’s Office as members of the Oneida County Drug Task Force, the NYS Operation IMPACT program, participated in the GIVE (Gun Involved Violence Elimination) Initiative, and helped create the Oneida County Burglary Task Force.
-The Sheriff is also currently serving 7 schools within the county with School Resource Officers, along with Special Patrol Officers who are assigned to both schools and county owned buildings.
+Sheriff Maciol immediately returned the Sheriff’s Office as members of the Oneida County Drug Task Force, the NYS Operation IMPACT program, participates in the GIVE (Gun Involved Violence Elimination) Initiative, and helped create the Oneida County Burglary Task Force.
+The Sheriff is also currently serving several schools within the county with School Resource Officers, along with Special Patrol Officers who are assigned to nearly all of the county’s schools and county owned buildings.

 Sheriff Maciol has always focused his law enforcement attention and resources on the victims of violence and crimes.
 Whether it be victims of domestic violence, sexual abuse, physical abuse, elder abuse, or animal abuse, their needs have always come first.